 Great River Energy’s Integrated Resource Plan (IRP) provides a comprehensive view of our resource plans for the next 15 years.
 The plan represents our intent to reliably meet our members’ energy needs in a cost-effective and environmentally responsible manner.
 Our preferred resource plan continues to position our power generation portfolio toward a lower-carbon future and includes additional wind generation.
 Our plan continues to rely on energy efficiency and conservation measures.
 It also highlights our innovative electrification and grid modernization initiatives.

-Great River Energy must file its next integrated resource plan by April 1, 2021.
+Great River Energy will file its next IRP on April 1, 2022.